Corsinvest/cv4pve-autosnap/README.md

 * Clean all snapshots
 * Multiple schedule VM/CT using --label (es. daily,monthly)
 * Hook script
-* Multiple VM/CT (100,102,ubuVm,debVm,pipperoVm,fagianoVm or all) in a single execution
+* Multiple VM/CT (100,102,ubuVm,debVm,pipperoVm,fagianoVm or all or pool) in a single execution
 * Exclusion specific VM/CT using minus e.g --vmid=all,-100
 * Exclusion template from snapshot
 * Waiting for the snapshot process to finish